 Build time (on reference hardware): 5% (relative to binutils)2

 Installed size (on reference hardware): 0.22 MB, 7 files

-Dependencies (build time detected): 00-dirtree binutils coreutils diffutils findutils gawk grep libavc1394 libdv libiec61883 libjpeg libquicktime libraw1394 linux-header make net-tools pkgconfig sed sysfiles tar zlib
+Dependencies (build time detected): 00-dirtree binutils coreutils diffutils findutils gawk grep libavc1394 libdv libiec61883 libjpeg libquicktime libraw1394 linux-header make pkgconfig sed sysfiles tar zlib